2024 Solar Incentives Guide for Plainfield, CT - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
-Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+This credit can apply towards solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-Your local Plainfield solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Plainfield solar panel company directly.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these may include rebates, tax credits and more.
-The incentives — which might be provided by your county or municipality, or by the state of Connecticut — could be offered for only a limited time, or on an ongoing basis.
+Tax credits, rebates and more can be provided at multiple levels.
+On top of federal solar incentives, there are often state and local ones as well.
+These incentives — which might be provided by your county or municipality, or by the state of Connecticut — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Plainfield